Darren Randolph: Middlesbrough

 On 22 July 2017, Randolph signed a four-year contract with Championship club Middlesbrough, for a reported transfer fee of £5 million.
 The player made his first appearance for the club on 29 July 2017, in a 2–1 friendly victory over FC Augsburg.
 Following his arrival, he was reunited with former West Ham United teammate, Ashley Fletcher, who signed for Middlesbrough on 28 July.
 On 1 August 2017, it was confirmed that Randolph would wear the number 25 shirt for the 2017–18 season.
 Randolph made his league debut for Middlesbrough on 5 August 2017 away to Wolverhampton Wanderers, which resulted in a 1–0 defeat.
 He held his first clean sheet the following week, when his team won 1–0 to division newcomers Sheffield United at the Riverside Stadium.
 He held a second consecutive clean sheet in their next fixture, a 2–0 victory at home against Burton Albion.

 In March 2019 he was selected to the 2018–19 Championship Team of the Season.

 Return to West Ham United

 On 15 January 2020, it was announced that Randolph was returning to West Ham following an agreement with Middlesbrough.
 The transfer fee was reported as £4 million.
-The player played 5 league matches over the 3 years he stayed at the club.
+He played 5 league matches over the 3 years he stayed at the club.

 AFC Bournemouth

 On 26 January 2023, Randolph joined Bournemouth on an 18-month contract.

+On 5 June 2024, the club announced he would leave the club in the summer when his contract expired.
+Randolph did not make a competitive appearance for the club during his one-and-a-half-year stint.